Configure Queries

 • Use an SDK client program.

 Generally, use the cbq shell or the Query tab as a sandbox to test queries in your Capella cluster.
-Use an SDK client program for your production queries.
+Use a REST API call or an SDK client program for your production queries.

 To set request-level preferences in the Query tab: